TexasInstruments/ti-wisunfantund/linux-host/README.md

 ------------------

 **Configuration**
 By default, the Linux Host will print logs to stdout.
-To build with most prints disabled, update `linux-host/apps/border_router_nanostack_tirf/defines/router.opts` to include `-DEXCLUDE_TRACE`.
+To build with most prints disabled, update `linux-host/apps/border_router_nanostack_tirf/defines/router.opts` for Border router or `linux-host/apps/router_node_nanostack_tirf/defines/router.opts` for Router Node to include `-DEXCLUDE_TRACE`.

 0. Configure, build, and flash the `rcp_lmac` example from the F2 SDK to your embedded device.
 Right now, PHY related settings like region and data rate must match in both the RCP LMAC example and the Linux Host example.
 For more details on settings / configuration, refer to the RCP LMAC Readme in the SDK.
-1. Make any desired configuration changes to the host by changing either `ti_wisunfan_config.h` or `ti_wisunfan_features.h` in `linux-host/apps/border_router_nanostack_tirf`.
+1. Make any desired configuration changes to the host by changing either `ti_wisunfan_config.h` or `ti_wisunfan_features.h` in `linux-host/apps/border_router_nanostack_tirf` or `linux-host/apps/router_node_nanostack_tirf`.
 The entire linux-host folder is volume mounted into the `linux_host` container, so you can make changes at will in this folder without needing to rebuild/restart the container.
 The container is also running with privileges, so it has access to all USB ports on the Host OS.
 2. Open a shell into the `linux_host` container with `docker compose exec -it linux_host bash`.
 3. Within this shell, generate the build files by calling `cmake -G Ninja .`.
 4. Build the project by calling `ninja`.
 If you make any changes to the configuration, you can rebuild by calling `ninja` again.
-5. Run the project by calling `./bin/wisun-rcp-host apps/border_router_nanostack_tirf/border_router_host.cfg`.
-The second parameter provides runtime configuration for the application, including the serial port and baud rate for the device running the `rcp_lmac` firmare.
+5. If running the Border Router project, call `./bin/wisun-rcp-host-br apps/border_router_nanostack_tirf/border_router_host.cfg`.
+If running the Router Node project, call `./bin/wisun-rcp-host-rn apps/router_node_nanostack_tirf/router_node_host.cfg` The second parameter provides runtime configuration for the application, including the serial port and baud rate for the device running the `rcp_lmac` firmare.
 Update this file as needed to point at the correct serial port.
 6. The Linux Host is now running!
 It'll print logs to the terminal as it runs.

 During runtime, the Linux Host will write to NV periodically to save network information.
-To clear the NV between runs, simply delete the `nv-simulation.bin` file that gets generated.
+To clear the NV between runs, simply delete the `nv-simulation-<br/rn>.bin` file that gets generated.
 A new one will be created on startup.

 Wfantund Steps
 -----------------